 I lived through major wars.
 Following an unpopular war fewer people want to join the military.
 After the Vietnam War it was hard to recruit people, to say the least.
 (I remember for awhile they allowed longer hair and beards in the military, to try to entice young men to join.)

 The Iraq War was started on the lie of Weapons of Mass destruction.
-When the lie was revealed, and citizens realized that we crushed Iraq for no good reason and sacrificed thousands to do it, suddenly military service lost its cache for many young people.
+When the lie was revealed, and citizens realized that we crushed Iraq for no good reason and sacrificed thousands to do it, suddenly military service lost its cachet for many young people.
 That was less than 20 years ago.
 People have long memories.
 Fool me once…

 There is record employment right now.
 Meaning, record opportunities for young people.
 All employers have having trouble getting workers.
 All of them.
 The U.S. military just has to step in line with the rest.

 Never was really much doubt that I would go into the service at some point - Every male relative on both sides of my family did some time in the service - it was kind of a given.
 That certainly is not the case anymore.